emacs-elsa/Elsa/README.md

 understanding the elisp [special forms](https://www.gnu.org/software/emacs/manual/html_node/elisp/Special-Forms.html).

+There are multiple ways to extend the capabilities of Elsa.

+## Analysis extension

+One is by providing special analysis rules for more forms and functions where we can exploit the knowledge of how the function behaves to narrow the analysis down more.

+For example, we can say that if the input of `not` is `t`, the return value is always `nil`.
+This encodes our domain knowledge in form of an analysis rule.

 All the rules are added in form of extensions.
 Elsa has few core extensions for most common built-in functions such as list manupulation (`car`, `nth`...), predicates (`stringp`, `atomp`...),